mattvenn/formal-intro-course/exercises/part2/README.md

 no arguments; sby will run all the tasks.
 To run just one, provide the name of the task as an argument to sby: sby -f busyctr.sby prove

+0. Write a cover statement that covers the start of the counter.
+Run it with sby -f busyctr.sby cover.
+Do you get the trace you expected?
 1. Write a simple assertion to prove that o_busy works as expected.
 2. Use $past to prove the counter is counting down.
 3. Write an assumption to cover the behaviour of i_start_signal